NixonXC/Mixen/README.md

 # Mixen
-Mixe a ethical hacking tool made for educational purposes, the developers are not responsible for any damage caused.
+Mixen a ethical hacking tool made for educational purposes, the developers are not responsible for any damage caused.